OUR STORY Once upon a time…

 Through research, the charity understood the huge impact that could be had on children whose parents were going through separation.
 The charity therefore started to work with CAFCASS (Children and Family Court Advisory and Support Service) to support families that were going through separation and reduce the level of negative impact that children could experience.

 In 2012, the charity identified a strong need to provide support to families experiencing domestic abuse.
 Research showed that the best way to prevent domestic abuse was to ‘break the cycle’.
 With this in mind, the DAPP (Domestic Abuse Perpetrator Programme), was established.
 Within the DAPP team there were also Domestic Abuse Workers, who supported the victims of abuse and their families.
 To date, the DAPP runs three different levels of programmes for perpetrators and employs support workers to work closely with victims of abuse.

 The charity shops grew from a programme which was established back in 1979 – Furniture Aid.
 Furniture Aid originally taught young people how to refurbish unwanted furniture, which was then distributed to local families in need.
 As the awareness of this programme grew, the charity started to receive more and more donations of furniture and the idea to expand into high-street charity shops grew.
 Today, the Pass It On Charity Shop can be found in Heckmondwike.
-Far from just offering great furniture deals to help support the charity, it also continues the original legacy of donating furniture, mattresses and white goods to families who are in need.
+It offers great furniture deals to help support the charity fund important projects.

 As a lasting tribute to the late Jo Cox MP, YCC renamed its centre in Batley to Jo Cox House, pledging that the building will be a place which supports Jo’s legacy to reduce loneliness in society.
 Today, the charity building is home to many different tenant organisations, including the Jo Cox Foundation, and several event spaces which are used by local communities providing support and education groups.